-The Credit Agreement contains financial covenants that require (i) commencing with the fiscal quarter ending June 30, 2017. compliance with a leverage ratio test set at (A) 3.00 to 1.00 as of the last day of each fiscal quarter ending prior to March 31, 2018 and (B) 2.50 to 1.00 as of the last day of each fiscal quarter ending on or after March 31, 2018, (ii) commencing with the fiscal quarter ending June 30, 2017, compliance with an interest coverage ratio test set at 2.75 to 1.00 as of the last day of each fiscal quarter, (iii) if the leverage ratio as of the end of any fiscal quarter is greater than 2.00 to 1.00 and the amount outstanding under the Canadian Facility at any time during such fiscal quarter was greater than \$0, compliance as of the end of such fiscal quarter with a Canadian asset coverage ratio test set at 1.00 to 1.00 and (iv) if the leverage ratio as of the end of any fiscal quarter is greater than 2.00 to 1.00 and the amount outstanding under the U.S. Facility at any time during such fiscal quarter was greater than \$0, compliance as of the end of such fiscal quarter with a U.S. asset coverage ratio test set at 1.00 to 1.00.
-As of December 31, 2018, we were in compliance with these financial covenants.
-The Credit Agreement also contains customary affirmative and negative covenants, including, among other things, restrictions on the creation of liens, the incurrence of indebtedness, investments, dividends and other restricted payments, dispositions and transactions with affiliates.
-The Credit Agreement also includes customary events of default for facilities of this type (with customary grace periods, as applicable).
-If an event of default occurs, the lenders under each of the U.S. Facility and the Canadian Facility may elect (after the expiration of any applicable notice or grace periods) to declare all outstanding borrowings under such facility, together with accrued and unpaid interest and other amounts payable thereunder, to be immediately due and payable, The lenders under each of the U.S. Facility and the Canadian Facility also have the right upon an event of default thereunder to terminate any commitments they have to provide further borrowings under such facility.
-Further, following an event of default under each of the U.S. Facility and the Canadian Facility, the lenders thereunder will have the right to proceed against the collateral granted to them to secure such facility.
+The New Credit Agreement contains financial covenants that require (i) commencing with the fiscal quarter ending June 30, 2019, compliance with a maximum leverage ratio test set at 2.50 to 1.00 as of the last day of each fiscal quarter, (ii) commencing with the fiscal quarter ending June 30, 2019, compliance with an interest coverage ratio test set at not more than 2.75 to 1.00 as of the last day of each fiscal quarter, (iii) if the leverage ratio as of the end of any fiscal quarter is greater than 2.00 to 1.00 and the amount outstanding under the New Canadian Facility at any time during such fiscal quarter was greater than \$0, compliance as of the end of such fiscal quarter with a Canadian asset coverage ratio test of at least 1.00 to 1.00 and (iv) if the leverage ratio as of the end of any fiscal quarter was greater than \$0, compliance as of the end of such fiscal quarter with a U.S. Facility at any time during such fiscal quarter was greater than \$0, compliance as of the end of such fiscal quarter with a U.S. asset coverage ratio test of at least 1.00 to 1.00.
+As of December 31, 2019, we were in compliance with these financial covenants.
+The New Credit Agreement also contains customary affirmative and negative covenants, including, among other things, restrictions on the creation of liens, the incurrence of indebtedness, investments, dividends and other restricted payments, dispositions and transactions with affiliates.
+The New Credit Agreement also includes customary events of default for facilities of this type (with customary grace periods, as applicable).
+If an event of default occurs, the lenders under each of the New U.S. Facility and the New Canadian Facility may elect (after the expiration of any applicable notice or grace periods) to declare all outstanding borrowings under such facility, together with accrued and unpaid interest and other amounts payable thereunder, to be immediately due and payable.
+The lenders under each of the New U.S. Facility and the

+New Canadian Facility also have the right upon an event of default thereunder to terminate any commitments they have to provide further borrowings under such facility.
+Further, following an event of default under each of the New U.S. Facility and the New Canadian Facility, the lenders thereunder will have the right to proceed against the collateral granted to them to secure such facility.

-Direct costs of \$1.0 million were incurred in connection with the Senior Secured Credit Facility.
+Direct costs of \$0.9 million were incurred in connection with the New Senior Secured Credit Facility.
 The costs were capitalized as an asset as they represent the benefit of being able to access capital over the contractual term.
-The costs are being amortized over the term of the Senior Secured Credit Facility using the straight-line method.
-Amortization expense of the deferred financing charges of \$0.3 million and \$0.2 million was included in interest expense, net for the years ended December 31, 2018 and 2017, respectively.
+Additionally, \$0.3 million of unamortized deferred costs related to the Prior Senior Secured Credit Facility are also being amortized over the term of the New Senior Secured Credit Facility using the straight-line method.
+Amortization expense of the deferred financing charges of \$0.2 million was included in interest expense, net for the year ended December 31, 2019.